 - Laboratory and Radiology Services (Only those available at MRMC with approved orders and documented medical necessity)

 Medications must be on the hospital approved formulary.
 Coordination of providing prescription medications is performed through a third party prescription program.

 1413 Avenue G

 Monday – Friday: 8 am – 12 pm and 1 pm – 5 pm

-The Medical Assistance Program (M.A.P.) application packet is available from 8 am until 5 pm, Monday through Friday at the Public Health Clinic, 1100 Avenue G, Bay City, TX 77414.
-Fill out the application packet and deliver it, along with all of the required documentation (as outlined below), to the M.A.P. office at the Public Health Clinic.
+The Medical Assistance Program (M.A.P.) application packet is available from 8 am –Noon and 1p – 5 pm, Monday through Friday at the CHP, 1413 Avenue G, Bay City, TX 77414.
+Fill out the application packet and deliver it, along with all of the required documentation (as outlined below), to the M.A.P. office at the Community Health Clinic.
 You may mail, fax, or hand deliver the application and copies of all of the required documentation to the M.A.P. office.
 Applicant must provide all information and documentation which is requested and the application must be completely filled out, signed and dated.

 First time applicants are encouraged to schedule an eligibility screening appointment with the M.A.P.
 Coordinator by calling 979-244-8136.
 The application and documents can be reviewed and submitted during the eligibility screening appointment.

 Documentation must be provided for each category below as it applies to you or anyone in your household.
 (A household is yourself, your wife/husband, children and anyone under the age of 18 who lives with you).

 Proof of income, proof of residence, proof of household composition and proof of resources are required.
 Examples of documents that can be used to provide proof for each category are included in the application packet instructions.